 During the first week of October 2016, NASSCOM held one of its premier summits on Design & Engineering in Bangalore.
-Amongst others, the key focus was Internet of Things or IoT for short.
+Amongst others, the key focus was the Internet of Things, or IoT for short.

 The buzz and the hype in the case of IoT seem justifiable in many ways.
 As most of you may be aware, IoT is about ‘normal things’ becoming intelligent or smart through technology.

 The capabilities of these ‘smart’ products include monitoring, control, optimization, and autonomy of the underlying products and services.